 When I need a haircut, I call up my stylist.
 When I need my trees trimmed, I call my tree guy.
 Both are great with a pair of shears, but I can tell you I don’t want my tree guy cutting my hair.

-I use Hover for both domain hosting and email hosting.
-I’ve never been a huge fan of their user interface, but they’re rolling out a new design that is much more intuitive.
-Their service is consistent and reliable (which is exactly what I’m looking for) and their customer service is excellent.
-You can actually get a human on the phone.
+I use Hover for both domain hosting and branded email hosting.
+I’ve never been a huge fan of their user interface, but they’ve rolled out a new design that is much more intuitive.
+Their service is consistent and reliable (which is exactly what I’m looking for), their documentation is thorough, and their customer service is excellent.
+You can actually get a human on the phone in minutes.

 This is why I love @hover: A human picked up the phone after ONE ring.
 Total time investment to answer my question was under 2 minutes.

 You can set up mailboxes locally or check email through a webmail interface.
 All addresses include IMAP, so syncing between devices is simple.